 Since people tend to trust a doctor’s advice, health and wellness brands should seek out these medical experts to be advocates for the brand.
 This would position products as prescriptions and make them a must for better health.

 MDG Advertising, a full-service advertising agency with offices in Boca Raton and New York City, is one of Florida’s top healthcare marketing companies and branding firms, whose healthcare clients include Dental Care Alliance, MDVIP, Max Planck Florida Institute, HCA East Florida, Primary Pharmaceuticals, the biostation, and MD Now.
 MDG’s core capabilities include branding, logo design, print advertising, digital marketing, mobile marketing, email marketing, media planning and buying, radio and TV advertising, outdoor, newspaper, video marketing, infographic development, Web design and development, content marketing, social media marketing, and SEO.
-To learn more about integrating creative strategies into your healthcare marketing, contact MDG Advertising today at 561-338-7797.
+To learn more about integrating creative strategies into your healthcare marketing, contact MDG Advertising.